Water Margin: Historical context and inspirations

-Folk stories about Song Jiang circulated during the Southern Song.
+Folk stories about Song Jiang circulated during the Southern Song, and Song Jiang came to be portrayed as a rebel leader, fighting against their enemy, the Jin.
 The first known source to name Song Jiang's 36 companions was Miscellaneous Observations from the Year of Guixin (癸辛雜識) by Zhou Mi, written in the 13th century.
 Among the 36 of Song Jiang's companions, there are names like Lu Junyi, Guan Sheng, Ruan Xiao'er, Ruan Xiaowu, Ruan Xiaoqi, Liu Tang, Hua Rong and Wu Yong.
 Some of the characters who later became associated with Song Jiang also appeared around this time.
 They include Sun Li, Yang Zhi, Lin Chong, Lu Zhishen and Wu Song.

-According to Ning Jiayu, a Chinese language professor at Nankai University, one theory suggests that Shi Jin was inspired by a real-life figure named Shi Bin (史斌), a rebel leader from Shanxi who lived during the early Southern Song dynasty and was a subordinate of Song Jiang in his early years.

-Another outlaw figure allegedly inspired by a real person was Xie Bao.
-This theory relies on classical era records of Sanchao beimeng huibian (三朝北盟會編).
-In this narration, the real Xie Bao was a minor rebel leader from Jizhou during the early Southern Song (ca. 1129, Jianyan era).
-In response to this rebellion, emperor Gaozong sent Han Shizhong, talented general with promising career, who managed to suppress these rebels group which led by Xie Bao and others.
-This raw historical kernel fueled speculation by modern Chinese historian and textual critic Wang Liqi (王利器) that the figure was the real life inspiration for the fictionalized Liang Shan bandit hero.
-However, other Chinese historical critics like Wang Yu and Li Dianyuan were skeptical towards Wang Liqi's theory of this legend-history fusion for lacking supporting evidence to prove that the historical Xie Bao fled from Dengzhou to Jeju, as this conjencture could support the claim that the real life rebel was indeed the inspiration for the fictionalized Xie Bao.
+Predating the advent of the novel, a sub-genre of Yuan zaju dramas, referred to as Shuihu plays, is dedicated to stories based on the legend of Song Jiang and his band.
+None of the Yuan-dynasty Shuihu plays are extant, and all the extant ones are of Ming editions, with Zhu Youdun's two plays being the earliest among them.